alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 ### Verify by (BB):

 1. Create a new user without MFA and check that the user cannot access the apps
- + a) Following the [SRE deployment guide](../../tutorial/deployment_tutorials/how-to-deploy-sre.md#bicyclist-optional-set-up-a-non-privileged-user-account) for setting up a non privileged user account, create an account, then check the following before (d) and after (e) adding them to the `SG <SRE ID> Research Users` group (i.e. as described [here](../../tutorial/deployment_tutorials/how-to-deploy-sre.md#ensure-that-your-non-privileged-user-account-is-in-the-correct-security-group))
+ + a) Following the [SRE deployment guide](../../tutorial/deployment_tutorials/how-to-deploy-sre.md#bicyclist-optional-set-up-a-non-privileged-user-account) for setting up a non privileged user account, create an account, then check the following before (d) and after (e) adding them to the `SG <SRE ID> Research Users` group.
  + b) Visit https://aka.ms/mfasetup in an incognito browser
  + c) Attempt to login and reset password, but **do not complete MFA** (see [these steps](../../how_to_guides/user_guides/user-guide.md#closed_lock_with_key-set-a-password))
  + d) :camera: **Verify before adding to group**: Login to the remote desktop web client (`https://<SRE ID>.<safe haven domain> (eg. https://sandbox.dsgroupdev.co.uk/`) works but apps cannot be viewed